pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 The operation processes of MySQL and DM are as follows:

-1. The corresponding DDL operations are executed on the two sharded tables of `DM-worker-1` in `MySQL-1` to alter the table structures.
+1. The corresponding DDL operations are executed on the two sharded tables of `mysql-replica-01` to alter the table structures.

     ```sql
     ALTER TABLE shard_db_1.shard_table_1 ADD COLUMN c2 INT;